 The active ingredients in a product determine how a product will designate:

-When a product with nicotine, or a nicotine salt, as the sole active ingredient is discarded or not used for its intended purpose, it is a Resource Conservation and Recovery Act (RCRA) hazardous waste with a listed waste code of P075.
+- Products where the sole active ingredient is nicotine or nicotine salt: When discarded or unused for its intended purpose, it becomes a P-listed waste with waste code P075.

 Nicotine patches, gum, and lozenges

-- If the patch, gum, or lozenge is opened and unused, the item and its wrapper are a P075 listed waste.
+- If opened and unused, the item and its wrapper are a P075-listed waste.

-- If the item has been used for its intended purpose, it is no longer a P075 RCRA listed hazardous waste.
-However, it still may be dangerous waste for toxicity under our state-only criteria.
+- If it has been used for its intended purpose, it is no longer a P075-listed hazardous waste.
+However, it still may be considered state-only dangerous waste for toxicity.